 Don’t go alone.
 Safety in numbers and besides, it’s so much more fun to have a friend to chat with as your both getting an awesome workout.
 Snowshoeing is easy on the joints as it’s low-impact but it will get your heart-pumping.
 Another great reason to have friend there is if something happens along the trail..you fall, get lost or you need help taking off your snowshoes like I did the first time we went out and I was wearing my husband’s snow shoes.
 Take a friend!

 It’s important to dress for the weather, meaning snow pants, boots, gloves and hat.
 Snowshoeing is a workout and you will get sweaty!
 Be sure to be wear a layer of clothing that wicks the sweat away from your body instead of trapping the moisture against your skin.
 For a complete guide on what to wear, check out my guide on Dress for Winter Weather.

-Okay, you’ve got your snowshoes, your friend and your dressed!
+Okay, you’ve got your snowshoes, your friend and you’re dressed!
 Now you need to find a place to go.
 There are many trails that are normally hiking trails that can be used as a snowshoe trail.
-Search online for local state parks, the Audubon as well as ski resorts that offer trails for snowshoeing.
-Also check sites such as snowshoes.com and trails.com.
-Once you decided where to go, print out a map and take it with you!
+Search online for local, state parks, the Audubon as well as ski resorts that offer trails for snowshoeing.

 Wear bright colors if its hunting season!
 Areas that are protected such as the Audubon wouldn’t have hunters but if you’re not sure, wear bright colors.